wunderio/silta/docs/anatomy_of_a_silta_project.md

 A silta projec requires two main configuration files, which give you the possibility to customize the behavior according to your requirements:

-- A [CircleCI configuration file](##-CircleCI-configuration).
+- A [CircleCI configuration file](#CircleCI-configuration).
 This defines how the application is built and tested.
-- A Silta configuration file.
+- A [Silta configuration file](#Silta-configuration).
 This defines how the environment running your application is provisioned.

-(##-CircleCI-configuration)
+## CircleCI configuration

 This file is located in the project root at `.circleci/config.yml` and uses the official [CircleCI](https://circleci.com/docs/2.0/configuration-reference/) structure.
 Here is the default content: